tech-bash/Bootcamp_2022_my_submission/README.md

 # Bootcamp_2022_my_submission

-Here all the weekly exercise's solutions can be seen .
+Here all of my weekly exercise's solutions can be seen .